 Robeco's Learning & Development aims to develop talented leaders and experts, and to inspire and guide our employees so that they can achieve their best potential and perform to their best ability in realizing our business strategy.
-We develop and offer a diverse range of trainings, from leadership for managers to coaching and mentoring for everyone to make sure that colleagues will be able to meet todays and futures demands in terms of skillset and learning mentality.
+We develop and offer a diverse range of training, from leadership for managers to coaching and mentoring for everyone to make sure that colleagues will be able to meet today's and future demands in terms of skillset and learning mentality.
 We facilitate our colleagues to develop new skillsets and gain relevant knowledge to excel in their roles and connect with Robeco as a company.
-For example, we developed an unconscious bias training called Blindspot to encourage a work environment where people our colleagues feel included and involved.
+For example, all our colleagues participated in a leadership program focused at the key leadership priorities that provide a clear description for individual and team behavior which can make an impactful difference to accelerate our strategy execution.